Vietnam.vn - Nền tảng quảng bá Việt Nam

 4. President Truman called Oppenheimer a tearjerker.

-Oppenheimer was very persuasive in a relaxed setting but had a tendency to crumble under pressure.
+Oppenheimer was very persuasive in a relaxed environment but had a tendency to crumble under pressure.
 Just two months after the United States dropped two atomic bombs on Hiroshima and Nagasaki, Oppenheimer met with President Harry S. Truman in the Oval Office to share his concerns about the possibility of nuclear war with the Soviet Union.
 Truman ignored Oppenheimer's concerns and assured the physicist that the Soviet Union would never develop an atomic bomb.
 Saddened by the president's indifference, Oppenheimer clenched his fists and said in a low voice, "Mr. President, I feel blood on my hands."

 5. Students obsessed with Oppenheimer